Animal Man (comic book): "Nature of reality" as a theme

 During their run on the title, Morrison consistently manipulated and deconstructed the fourth wall — the imaginary barrier separating the reader from the setting of the story which also extends to the characters and their creators.
 One visual expression of this theme was to present characters in a state of partial erasure — often juxtaposing the artist's pencil drafts with the finished art.
 Additionally, some characters become aware that they are being viewed by a vast audience, and are able to interact with the borders of the panels on the page.
 The series notably contained overt references to the various Earths of the pre-Crisis DC Multiverse.

-Issue #5, "The Coyote Gospel", features Crafty, a thinly disguised Wile E. Coyote (of the Road Runner cartoons).
+Issue #5, "The Coyote Gospel", features Crafty, a thinly disguised version of Wile E. Coyote.
 Weary of the endless cycle of violence which he and his cartoon compatriots are subject to, Crafty appeals to his cartoonist creator.
 A bargain is struck: he can end the violence only by willingly being condemned to leave his cartoon world, entering Animal Man's "comic" world instead.
 The issue concludes with a series of "pull-back" shots beginning with a close-up of Crafty's bleeding body (and white blood), culminating with a panel depicting the cartoonist's immense hand, coloring Crafty's blood with red paint.
 The issue is partly a religious allegory and partly a juxtaposition of the various layers of reality: cartoon to comic book, comic book to real life.
 It was nominated for an Eisner Award for Best Single Issue.

-The culmination of this self-referentiality is Animal Man's eventual discovery that all of the inhabitants of the DC universe are fictional characters.
+The culmination of this self-referentiality is Animal Man's eventual discovery that all of the inhabitants of the DC Universe are fictional characters.
 He even meets Grant Morrison, the callous "god" who controls his life.

 Buddy suffers a tragedy when his wife and children are brutally murdered while he is away on a case.
 Buddy tracks down the killers to exact vengeance.
 His search leads him into a comic book Limbo, a plane of residence for characters who are not actively written about.
 Animal Man ultimately confronts his writer in issue #26, and his family is restored to life, as Morrison cannot justify keeping them dead simply for the sake of "realism".

-Grant Morrison also explains to Buddy that they write him as a vegetarian only because they are a vegetarian too, and every trait Baker possesses could be changed at a whim.
+Morrison also explains to Buddy that they write him as a vegetarian only because they are a vegetarian too, and every trait Baker possesses could be changed at a whim.
 Morrison said: "They might do the obvious and go for shock by turning you into a meat-eater".
 In issue #27, the first of Peter Milligan's run, Buddy indeed bites into a horse.